 Beginning in 2013, changes to the corporate and personal income taxes were aimed at the simplifying the administrative procedures for the taxation of business income of companies and individuals by introducing the so-called lump sum deduction tax.
 In 2013, the reduction of the statutory corporate income tax rate ended and instead of being reduced to 16 per cent. for 2014 and 15 per cent. for 2015, it was set at 17 per cent.
 On 1 January 2013, the income threshold for VAT registration increased.
 In July 2013, changes to VAT were introduced as part of a policy to ensure the stability of government revenue.
-The general VAT rate was increased by 2 per cent., from 20 per cent. to 22 per cent., and the reduced VAT rate was increased by 1 per cent., from 8.5 per cent. to 9.5 per cent.
+The general VAT rate was increased by 2 per cent. from 20 per cent. to 22 per cent., and the reduced VAT rate was increased by 1 per cent, from 8.5 per cent. to 9.5 per cent.
 Beginning on 1 January 2013, the individual income tax rate for capital gains and gains of derivative financial instruments was increased from 20 per cent. to 25 per cent.
 In March 2013, a new financial services tax became effective.
-The financial services tax was set at 6.5 per cent. and the taxable amount is the fee (remuneration) received by the financial institution for the execution of a financial service.
+The financial institution for the execution of a financial service.
 Securities trading and management of investment funds are exempt from tax.